kingzamzon/docs/docs/sdk/authentication/session-sigs/intro.md

 ## Storing `SessionSigs`

-When running code to generate session signatures, storing them can be done by using the `LocalStorage` imported from the `node-localstorage` package.
+When running code to generate session signatures, you can store the session signatures and session keys using `LocalStorage` from the `node-localstorage` package.

 ```javascript
 import { LocalStorage } from "node-localstorage";
 ```

-When running code within a browser, this import is not needed, as the session keys will be stored within the browser's local storage.
-However, when running this code in an environment such as Node.js where browser local storage is not available, the `LocalStorage` module is used to provide file-based storage for our generated session keys and metadata.
+When running code within a browser, this import is not needed, as the session signatures and keys will be stored within the browser's local storage.
+However, when running this code in an environment such as Node.js where browser local storage is not available, the `LocalStorage` module can be used to provide file-based storage.

 ```javascript
 litNodeClient = new LitNodeClient({